 SofTest has an alarm feature.
 You may use it to enter the number of minutes from that point that you would like a warning message.
 You may access the Reminder Alarm from the tools menu.

 What if I miss the deadline for registering with ExamSoft.
 Can I still register and take exams on my laptop?

 JD students who miss the registration deadline do so at their own risk.
 Any student who has not registered the latest version of the software by the deadline (check with your program office for specific dates) may be required to handwrite their exams.
 The deadlines allow sufficient time for downloading/testing software and will ensure that you have time to download files prior to exam day.

 How will the Registrar know which exams I want to take on my laptop?
 What if I change my mind?

-We will assume that students who are fully registered with ExamSoft are taking all fall 2016 exams on their laptop unless we are otherwise notified.
+We will assume that students who are fully registered with ExamSoft are taking all spring 2017 exams on their laptop unless we are otherwise notified.
 Please note you are responsible for verifying that your class information is correct.
 A course confirmation was mailed to JD students (local address) at the conclusion of the spring add/drop period.

 Can I still use my laptop for an exam if I qualify for exam relief or get permission to reschedule an exam?

 Yes.
 We will attempt to accommodate students taking rescheduled exams in proctored exam rooms.
 We cannot guarantee proctors or technical support will be available to handle laptop issues for rescheduled exams.
 Students granted exam relief should still download the exam file in advance of the original exam date.